-- 1. On the left navigation pane, click and then select Physical > Nodes. - Select a cluster ID, and then from the left navigation pane, go to Support > Debug > Sysdump. - 3.
+- 1. From the left navigation pane, go to Inventory > Physical > Nodes. - Select a cluster ID, and then from the left navigation pane, go to Support > Debug > Sysdump. - 3.
 Click Generate.
 The Generate Debug File quick access view appears. - 4.
 Either select the All Host Names check box to generate the debug files for all the nodes that are part of the cluster or select the required host name from the Host Name drop-down list to generate the debug file for the respective node. - 5.
 Click Generate.